sky-uk/kafka-message-scheduler/README.md

 Start KMS:

-`docker run --net=host --add-host moby:127.0.0.1 -e SCHEDULE_TOPIC=scheduler skyuk/scheduler`
+`docker run --net=host --add-host moby:127.0.0.1 -e SCHEDULE_TOPIC=scheduler skyuk/kafka-message-scheduler`

 ### Send messages

-With the services running, you can send a message to `scheduler` topic.
-See [Schema generation](#schema-generation) for generating the Avro schema.
+With the services running, you can send a message to the defined scheduler topic (`scheduler` in the example above).
+See the [Schema](#schema) section for details of generating the Avro schema to be used.

 ### Monitoring